jviding/ESP8266-OLEDricity/README.md

 - Check Banner shows negative prices correct
 - Show HotSpot IP and Pwd on screen
 - POST response, layout?
+- Hello message on Start
+- Disconnect from WiFi for duration of wait
+- WiFi SSID from config file

 Ideas:
 - Chart: Follow actual price with the Y-horizontal?